Drew-Alleman/DataSurgeon/README.md

 # Features
 * Supports Windows, Linux and MacOS
-* Accepts files as input or input from standard output
+* Accepts files
+* Can process standard input
 * Extracted information can be output to a secondary file